hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 **Command: `vagrant cloud publish ORGANIZATION/BOX-NAME VERSION PROVIDER-NAME [PROVIDER-FILE]`**

-The publish command is a start-to-finish solution for creating and updating a Vagrant box on Vagrant Cloud.
-Instead of having to create each attribute of a Vagrant box with separate commands, the publish command instead askes you to provide all the information you need up front to create or update a new box.
+The publish command is a complete solution for creating and updating a Vagrant box on Vagrant Cloud.
+Instead of having to create each attribute of a Vagrant box with separate commands, the publish command instead asks you to provide all the information required before creating or updating a new box.

 ## Options

 * `--box-version VERSION` - Version to create for the box
-* `--description DESCRIPTION` - A longer description of the box.
+* `--description DESCRIPTION` - A full description of the box.
 Can be formatted with Markdown.
 * `--force` - Disables confirmation when creating or updating a box.
 * `--short-description DESCRIPTION` - A short summary of the box.